kiooeht/ModTheSpire/README.md

 ## Changelog ##
 #### dev ####
+* *Merge ModTheSpire and ModTheSpireLib.
+They are now one project*
 * Maintain launcher window size and position between uses
 * When not using debug mode, close log window when game closes
 * Retain debug mode between uses